themacaulaybusinessclub/themacaulaybusinessclub.github.io/_posts/2020-12-01-sample-post-2.md

 ---
-title: Sample Blog Post Title
+title: "Sample Post 2 "
-author: Blog Author
+author: "creator "
 layout: post
 post-image: /assets/images/logo.png
-description: This is an example description.
+description: n/a
 ---
-This is an example of a blog post.
-Interesting information belongs here.
+this is an example